10XGenomics/vartrix/README.md

 # VarTrix

 VarTrix is a tool for extracting single-cell variant information from single-cell sequencing datasets.
+VarTrix is **not** a variant calling tool.
+Users must provide a variant call set that they have previously generated through other means.
+VarTrix is useful for evaluating heterogeneity within a single-cell sample, which means that the types of variants that will be useful to a user are either *somatic* or *contained within a copy number variant (CNV) event*.

 VarTrix uses Smith-Waterman alignment to evaluate reads that map to a known variant locus and assign single cells to these variants.
 This process works on both single-cell RNA sequencing datasets as well as single-cell DNA sequencing datasets.

 VarTrix works with any properly formatted sequence resolved VCF.
 VarTrix works with SNVs, insertions and deletions.